chemouna/MathNotes/README.md

  - Cn is the number of noncrossing partitions of the set {1, ..., n}.
 A fortiori, Cn never exceeds the nth Bell number.
 Cn is also the number of noncrossing partitions of the set {1, ..., 2n} in which every block is of size 2.

+- Cn is the number “mountain ranges” can you form with n upstrokes and n downstrokes that all stay above the original line